dmvieira/driftage/doc/example.rst

 ::
     make example

-3. Wait until executor logs that wrote date and take a look on the file with drifts:
+3. Wait until executor logs that already wrote drift and take a look on the file with drifts:
 ::
     cat example/health_monitor/build/executor/output.csv